 Planning with an executor of an estate ahead of time will help both parties to properly execute the details of the will in a timely fashion.

-Because the estate execution process after an individual passes away may take an extended amount of time if not properly planned, having important items such as documents and certificates in place will help aid the executor when the times comes.
+Because the estate execution process after an individual passes away may take an extended amount of time if not properly planned, having important items such as documents and certificates in place will help aid the executor when the time comes.

 As an executor is it important to understand what the actual role of executor entails.
 Consider the example below: